-The BAFTA-winning editor of films such as Gladiator, Good Will Hunting and JFK dissects his own work in this special video on BAFTA Guru.
+The BAFTA-winning editor of films such as Gladiator, Good Will Hunting and JFK dissects his own work.

 Pietro Scalia has worked with an auspicious list of directors including Bernardo Bertolucci, Sam Raimi, Oliver Stone, Gus Van Sant and Ridley Scott, with whom he has developed a long-term working partnership.